Skip to Content

 This beautiful building sits on the banks of the Arno River and houses an unparalleled collection of Renaissance art and masterpieces.
 Within its walls, visitors can explore exhibits featuring some of the most renowned artists in history, including Michelangelo, Botticelli, Raphael, and Caravaggio.

-Uffizi Gallery gets pretty packed, so be sure to book your tickets in advance and plan for a bit of wait time.
+Uffizi Gallery gets pretty packed, so book your tickets in advance and plan for a bit of wait time.
 But trust us – the incredible art and history that await inside more than makeup for it.
+Make sure to consider this iconic Florence museum on your list of things to do, so do not leave Florence without visiting this museum.
+Trust me on this.

-See Related: Best & Most Beautiful Cities in Europe to Visit
+See Related: Most Beautiful Cities in Europe

 4. Basilica di Santa Croce